wix/Detox/docs/Guide.Contributing.md

 open coverage/lcov-report/index.html
 ```

-### Running detox e2e covarage tests
+### Running Detox e2e covarage tests
 Detox has a suite of e2e tests to test its own API while developing (and for regression).
-The way we do is is by maintaining a special application that is "tested" against detox's API, but essentially, it's the API that is tested, not the app.
+The way we do is is by maintaining a special application that is "tested" against Detox's API, but essentially, it's the API that is tested, not the app.
 To run the e2e tests, go to `detox/detox/test`

 ```sh